julian-King22/etl_with_mage_ai/README.md

 2. ssh into compute engine instance using vscode
 3. Setting up Google Cloud Service account key
 4. Setting up a mage.ai instance and developing its data pipeline
-5. Data extraction from a we source using python web scraping tool (BeautifulSoup, requests)
+5. Data extraction from a web source using python web scraping tool (BeautifulSoup, requests)